Axuby/Getseture/README.md

+This project Getseture (FoodWeb) is an Agricultural  Ecommerce App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+and  is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts